-Job Search Tracking:
+Job Search Tracking

-www.Trello.com - Trello is a to-do list lover's dream, and it's free!
+One of the most important parts of your search is tracking.
+You need to know your numbers, stay on top of your leads, and remain organized.
+For doing all of this, we recommend Trello.com because it is a to-do list lover's dream, and it's free!
 You can create a 'to-do' list, a 'doing' list, and a 'done' list, and drag each item from one to the next until your project is done.
 Trello is made by Atlassian, who also brought you JIRA (those familiar with Agile know this name).

 Using this tool, we set up a comprehensive job search pipeline for job seekers to track down every lead and never have to worry about missing something.
 We have custom checklist for every stage, you can take notes, document names/numbers, attach the custom resume you sent that employer, attach their job description, and keep track of names.
 Each card even has its own email address so you can forward correspondence to it!!

 Trello has its own free mobile app as well, so you have everything with you wherever you are.
 It's amazing.
 It comes with one "power up" (extra features), and there are LOTS to choose from.
 To get more than one, you must upgrade to Business Class, which is $12.50/month - BUT, all of our membership levels come with access to our custom built jobs pipeline Trello board for your personal job search use.
 If you use OUR board, we already have Business Class and we'll give you access as long as you're a member of our program.
 Even our Network Membership level includes our custom board with Business Class power ups and our Networking Membership can be as low as $9 per month!
 So you could SAVE money using our board AND have access to the rest of our program!
 Something to think about.